oracle/gdk-vscode-extensions/micronaut-tools/README.md

 To enable or disable the enhanced Run feature, navigate to `File - Preferences - Settings`, locate `Micronaut Tools` extension section and turn on/off the `Use build system to run or debug applications`.
 The relevant setting (in JSON format) is `micronaut-tools.buildsystemExecution`

 In some configurations the Enhanced Run feature code lenses, `Run | Debug | Run with Micronaut Continuous Mode`, are not displayed for **Gradle** projects when **Gradle for Java extension** is enabled.
-To resolve this it is necessary to disable Gradle for Java extension, reload VSCode and then enable Gradle for Java again.
+To resolve this, disable Gradle for Java extension, reload VS Code, and then enable Gradle for Java again.

 The Apache NetBeans Language Server for Java fails on Linux and macOS if the path of VSCode extensions directory contains a space, for example _/User/great code/.vscode/extensions_.
 (The extensions directory contains all VSCode extensions are installed.)
 The default path is: